stelzinga/MF/Management_Framework-Appendix.md

 - Understanding the Venture's Goals (Run and Change)
 - Understanding the Venture's Objectives broken down by Routines (Run) and Projects (Change)
 - Understanding the Job Description

 NB: the above can also be reviewed in light of the Group the Staff belongs too, i/o of the Venture.

-The manager is responsible for making sure Staff knows what their role is through the Job Description.
+The manager is responsible for making sure Staff knows what their role is through the Job Description and on an ongoing basis incouding through Performance Review, see below.

 The following needs to be enumerated throughout the Performance Target for each Staff:
 - List of Routines the Staff is responsible for (this establishes the Run part of the Venture for the Staff)
 - List of Goals the Venture is trying to achieve
 ________________________________________
 ## Performance Evaluation (Framework)
+Performance Evaluation ia the act of obtaining information to be a lentonperform a Performance Review (see below).

 There are various methods in which Performance can be evaluated.
 These are called evaluation methodologies or appraisal methodologies.
 Each has pros and cons, and none is specifically recommended.

 ### 90-degree